CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

 I recommend habitually invoking make like ``make YOUR BUILD OPTIONS && make check``.

 If you're working with Visual Studio (and don't have `make`), see [Visual Studio-specific advice](../doc/COMPILING/COMPILING-VS-VCPKG.md#running-unit-tests).

+If you want/need to add a test, see [TESTING.md](../doc/TESTING.md)

 ## In-game testing, test environment and the debug menu